 At this point we should emphasise that, like most things in life, mindfulness isn’t a panacea—you won’t try one breathing exercise and become the Dalai Lama.
 But it’s an essential part of the puzzle.
 By regularly practising mindfulness, we can begin to address some of the underlying issues that have an effect on our mental health.

 Being mindful has also been shown to have some impact on our levels of compassion.
 This relates to the regulation of our stress responses, but we wanted to shine a light on it.

-There’s evidence to suggest that regular mindfulness can reduce inflammation associated with the stress receptors.
-This can in turn lower activity in the amygdala (the “lizard brain”) and increase connections between the amygdala and the pre-frontal cortex, allowing us to react to stressors in a more considered, compassionate manner.
+There’s evidence to suggest that regular mindfulness can lower activity in the amygdala (the “lizard brain”) and increase connections between the amygdala and the pre-frontal cortex, allowing us to react to stressors in a more considered, compassionate manner.

 How mindfulness affects the structure of the brain